shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise4.md

 In this task, you will Enable Automanage on existing machines.

-1. If you are not logged in already, click on Azure portal shortcut that is available on the desktop and log in with below Azure credentials.
+1. If you are not logged in already, click on the Azure portal shortcut that is available on the desktop and log in with below Azure credentials below.

     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>

     * Azure Password: <inject key="AzureAdUserPassword"></inject>

-2. In the search bar, search for and select **Automanage – Azure machine best practice**s.
+2. In the search bar, search for and select **Automanage – Azure machine best practices**.

 3. From the left side panel select **Automanage machines (1)** and click on **+Enable on existing VM (2)**.